 The maximum penalty for this offence is 7 years imprisonment or 700 penalty units.

-- Supplying someone with money to purchase an oven;
+- supplying someone with money to buy an oven;

-- Going to a pharmacy for someone and purchasing pseudoephedrine;
+- going to a pharmacy for someone and buying pseudoephedrine;

-- Printing out instructions so that someone can manufacture a controlled drug.
+- printing instructions so that someone can manufacture a controlled drug.

 If you require legal advice about this offence or any other legal matter, please contact Armstrong Legal.

 Murder and manslaughter are among the most serious criminal offences in the ACT.
 They are strictly indictable offences and must…